A Lagrangian Perspective on the Growth of Midlatitude Storms

 \authors{Or Hadas, Yohai Kaspi}

 \correspondingauthor{Or Hadas}{or.hadas@weizmann.ac.il}

-\begin{keypoints} \item To uncover the relation between the mean flow and storm growth, we analyze Lagrangianly all midlatitude storms from 83 years of ERA5 data. \item While the Lagrangian growth rate is found to increase linearly with the Eady Growth Rate, the storm growth time exhibits an opposite trend. \item We propose a non-linear general relation between the local mean flow characteristics of the atmosphere and the strength of storms. \end{keypoints}
+\begin{keypoints} \item To uncover the relation between the mean flow and storm growth, we analyze Lagrangianly all midlatitude storms from 83 years of ERA-5 data. \item While the Lagrangian growth rate is found to increase monotonically with baroclinicity, the storm growth time exhibits an opposite trend. \item We propose a quantitative non-linear relation between the local mean flow characteristics of the atmosphere and the intensity of storms. \end{keypoints}